-The #DigiInventorsChallenge, in association with Andy Murray and the Digital Health & Care Institute, is on a mission to find smart new ways to help Scotland’s young people keep active, eat well and stay healthy and happy, now and in the future.
+The #DigiInventorsChallenge, in association with Andy Murray and the Digital Health & Care Institute is on a mission to find smart new ways to help Scotland’s young people keep active, staying healthy and happy, now and in the future.

-We want you to play a part in helping reverse the trends that have led to young people being rated as having one of the worst diets and lowest activity levels in the world.
+We want you to play a part in helping reverse the trends that have led to young Scots being rated as having one of lowest activity levels in the world.
 With your help, we can change the habits that are setting Scotland up for a lifetime of ill health.